 Tilden Regional Park

 Hiking is only part of what this awesome park has to offer.
-It also boasts pony rides, steam trains, a farm and a swimming area at Lake Anza.
+It also boasts pony rides, steam trains, a farm and a swimming area at Lake Anza (currently closed due to an algae bloom).
 And did we mention this park also has a merry-go-round?
 Tilden Park has it all and will surely be a hit with your little ones.
 Plus, most of the hiking trails near the park are short and flat, perfect for little legs and feet.

 King Mountain Loop Trail